 No one ever complains that they have too much storage.
 Creative design combined with advancements in cabinetry convenience hardware is providing homeowners with a wide selection of storage options and easy access to everyday items that provide clutter-free countertops and enhanced storage.

 For the way we live today.

 One of the most common requests from homeowners looking to remodel their kitchens is ‘I want to open up the room to the …family room, living room, dining room, etc’.
-Although open floor plans are most commonly associated with contemporary design, trade professionals are being asked more and more often to open up the walls (not eliminate them per se) between rooms in all types of architecture including farm houses, traditional Federals and Georgians and even Victorians.
-The benefits are many including improved day lighting, more even heating, improved communications and more fluid entertaining.
+Although open floor plans are most commonly associated with contemporary design, trade professionals are being asked more and more often to open up the walls (not eliminate them per se) between rooms in all types of architecture including farmhouses, traditional Federals and Georgians and even Victorians.
+The benefits are many including improved day lighting, more even heating, improved communications, and more fluid entertaining.

 Stand by me.

-According to a 2010 RICKI (the non-profit Research Institute for Cooking and Kitchen Intelligence) survey, the quantity and scope of the average remodel project declined between 2007 and 2010.
-However the number of homeowners surveyed that hired a professional designer and/or architect actually increased during this same time period.
+According to a 2010 RICKI (the non-profit Research Institute for Cooking and Kitchen Intelligence) survey, the quantity and scope of the average remodeling project declined between 2007 and 2010.
+However, the number of homeowners surveyed that hired a professional designer and/or architect actually increased during this same time period.
 It is believed that consumers are seeking the greatest return on their remodel dollars and that to achieve this goal it takes professional help.